ddarix/KNC/README.md

 **socat linux:**
 Using the statically compiled version of socat 64 bit for linux run a trivial:
 ```
-cat socat |base64 -wo
+cat <socat> |base64 -wo
 ```

 **ConPtyShell**
-From the official @splintercode repo compile the version in .cs and then encode it in base64 using certutil from a windows terminal:
+From the official [@splintercode](https://github.com/antonioCoco/ConPtyShell) repo compile the version in .cs and then encode it in base64 using certutil from a windows terminal:
 ```
-certutil -encode <path\conpty.exe> <output_path\conpty>.
+certutil -encode <path\ConPtyShell.exe> <output_path\conpty>.
 ```